 • Next time someone asks you how you are (trigger) respond by saying you are great/fantastic instead of just ‘good’ (challenge).

 Just focus on these triggers and don’t make any excuses.
 It’ll become a habit after a while.

 I make all the travel plans for my husband and I. If he was in charge we wouldn’t go anywhere.
 So, catch hold of friends who are more outgoing than you.
 Let them make the plans, and just go with it.

 12. Remember that tomorrow is a new day

 It helps to remember that what doesn’t kill you generally really does make you stronger — you will survive, you will heal, you will learn something, you will have a better chance of emerging unscathed next time.

-My challenge to you today is to put some of these into practice this next couple of weeks to step out of your comfort zone then email me at email@example.com and let me know it’s going.
+My challenge to you today is to put some of these into practice this next couple of weeks to step out of your comfort zone then email me at email@example.com and let me know how it goes.